Norway Rat

 Rattus norvegicus

-Norway rats are large, robust rodents measuring 7-10 inches with tails shorter than their body length.
-They have brown or grayish-brown fur, small ears, and blunt noses.
+Norway rats are big, heavy-bodied rodents measuring 7-10 inches, with tails shorter than their body.
+They've got brown or grayish-brown fur, small ears, and blunt noses.
 Their droppings are capsule-sh...

 Quick Facts